ios-app-jjjnp/weather-app/README.md

 * Settings are saved locally and remain in place between app restarts
 * User can view the current weather
 * User can see upcoming weather
+* User can optionally register and login
+* Logged in user preferences are saved on server.
+Prioritized over locally stored preferences

 **Optional Nice-to-have Stories**

 * Uses location sensor for first app run and by user request
 * Support for multiple zip codes
-* Add user registration.
-Save settings and preferences on parse server.
 * Push notifications on certain events
 * Automatic refresh at periodic intervals
 * Share weather with friends
+* User can view random usernames of others who are interested in the same zip codes
 * Find areas with similar weather

 ### 2. Screen Archetypes